 Leonardo’s technique is not the only challenge to the durability of the Last Supper.
 The masterpiece has survived potential destruction on numerous occasions.

 For starters, the Last Supper endured multiple accidents.
 Art historian Tara Heffernan tells us a door once accidentally knocked out the bottom part of the mural.
 Da Vinci’s masterpiece has also outlived military occupations.
 For several centuries, Milan and much of Italy became a battleground for major European powers.

 However, the French Revolutionary and Napoleonic military occupations in Milan proved particularly dangerous for da Vinci’s work.
 Historian Andrew Roberts tells us that Napoleon’s troops used the refectory’s walls for target practice, endangering the Last Supper.

 Finally and quite miraculously, Leonardo’s Last Supper survived devastating bombing raids during WWII.
 In fact, Gilmour tells us one raid in 1943 nearly destroyed the entire structure.
 The one area that remained when the smoke cleared contained the Last Supper.

 Gestures | Emotion | Authenticity

-Finally, arguably the most significant aspect of Leonardo’s work is its striking realism.
-This fascinated contemporary observers, later scholars, and generations of visitors.
+Arguably, the most significant aspect of Leonardo’s work is its striking realism.
+It has fascinated contemporary observers, later scholars, and generations of visitors.

-Polzer also notes that Leonardo’s Christ in the Last Supper is steeped in his last sermon.
-However, much ink has been spilled over the question of the precise moment da Vinci captures in the Last Supper.
-Nevertheless, Chilvers explains scholarly consensus is that Leonardo depicts the moment when Christ tells of betrayal on the part of one of his disciples.
+However, there’s been a lot of debate about the precise moment da Vinci captures in the Last Supper.
+That said, the scholarly consensus is that Leonardo depicts the moment when Christ tells of a betrayal by one of his disciples, says Chilvers.

-Now you’re all set for your visit to Leonardo da Vinci’s Last Supper!
+And that’s why the Last Supper is so famous!
+Now, you’re all set for your visit to Leonardo da Vinci’s Last Supper!
 Heading to Milan?
 Don’t miss our guide to the must-see art in Milan!